AnhVaccari/yoga/README.md

 - [ ] A reminder system ensuring users maintain consistency in their yoga practice.

 - [ ] A more comprehensive and user-friendly interface for easy navigation and a superior user experience.

+- [ ] More advanced and accurate statistics for the user.

+- [ ] A more detailed yoga pose description.

 ## Tech Stack